+The composition of the SB of a.s.r.
+Life is the same as that of a.s.r.
 The SB performs its duties on the basis of three roles; the supervisory role, the advisory role and the employer's role.
 The SB supervises the policy pursued by the EB and the general course of affairs at a.s.r. and its group entities.
 Specific powers are vested in the SB, including the approval of certain decisions taken by the EB.

-The SB consists of four members.
+The SB currently consists of five members.
 The General Meeting of Shareholders appoints the members of the SB and may suspend or dismiss any member of the SB at any time.